indeedeng/imhotep-builder-jira/README.md

 To perform any testing, you'll need access to the Hadoop cluster.
 Access is controlled via Kerberos.

 1. Ensure that the command-line Kerberos tools are installed on your system (`which kinit` should tell you if this is the case).
 On Ubuntu, you can get them via `sudo apt-get install krb5-user`.
-2. File a ticket requesting Kerberos access.
+2. Create or overwrite `/etc/krb5.conf` so that it matches [this example](https://eng-git.ausoff.indeed.net/squall/pigutil/blob/master/setup/cdh4/krb5.conf).
+3. All new devs should have kerberos access by default.
+So you should be able to run 'kinit' successfully now.
+Else file a ticket requesting kerberos access.
 You can use [this ticket](https://bugs.indeed.com/browse/SYSAD-22100) as an example.
-3. Create or overwrite `/etc/krb5.conf` so that it matches [this example](https://eng-git.ausoff.indeed.net/squall/pigutil/blob/master/setup/cdh4/krb5.conf).

 At this point, you should be able to run 'kinit' successfully.

 ## Installing Hadoop Locally

 You won't actually need to run Hadoop locally, but you will need all of the libraries and configuration files.
-I basically followed [this page](https://wiki.indeed.com/display/eng/Hadoop+CDH4+set+up+for+Linux).
+I basically followed [this page](https://wiki.indeed.com/display/~veeresh/Installing+CDH5+on+Ubuntu+14.04).
-(There's a [similar page](https://wiki.indeed.com/display/eng/CDH4+set+up+for+Mac+OSX) for OS X, but I didn't vet it.)
+(There's a [old page](https://wiki.indeed.com/display/eng/CDH4+set+up+for+Mac+OSX) for OS X, we don't use CDH4 anymore so this may not work.)
+Also check this [CDH5 Migration wiki page](https://wiki.indeed.com/display/eng/CDH5+and+Indeed+v3+Stack+Migration+Instructions).
+It has lot of useful information.

 # Creating a New Index Builder